micro-os-plus/build-helper-xpack/templates/README-3RD-PARTY.md

 #### Preprocessor definitions

-There are several proprocessor definitions used to configure the build.
+There are several preprocessor definitions used to configure the build.

-For embedded platfroms, use:
+For embedded platforms, use:

 - `-D_POSIX_C_SOURCE=200809L`